alloy-d/short/trapped.markdown

 He looked down, trying to figure out one mystery at a time.
 He certainly *looked* like himself.
 "If I'm not in my body, then..."

-"Well what would you *rather* look like," the bench questioned.
+"Well what would you *rather* look like," the ottoman questioned.
 "A gorilla?
 A platypus?
 You look like you because it makes *sense* to you that you look like you."

 "Sheesh," it grumbled, "you really *would* get nowhere without us."

 He frowned.
-He certainly *felt* like he was getting nowhere, talking bench or not.
+He certainly *felt* like he was getting nowhere, talking ottoman or not.

 "So, okay--where am I, then," he asked, hoping to find a bit of reason *somewhere*.